Made in the USA: Bright future for electric vehicle jobs

 “There was already significant growth in the U.S. electric vehicle manufacturing sector before these game-changing pieces of legislation were enacted but their passage has really accelerated the pace,” says Environmental Defense Fund attorney Andy Su.

-Announcing the new $3.5 billion Michigan facility, Ford’s Vice President for EV Industrialization Lisa Drake, said: “I think the IRA was incredibly important for us, and frankly, it did what it intended to do and it allowed the United States to capture 2,500 fantastic technical jobs and all the indirect jobs that go with it, as well as the future growth.
-A big win for the U.S.”
+Ford’s Vice President for EV Industrialization Lisa Drake says: “I think the IRA was incredibly important for us, and frankly, it did what it intended to do .… A big win for the U.S.”

-A new report from EDF and the consulting firm WSP found that more than half of the $120 billion in announced investments in EV-related factories over the last eight years and more than 94,000 new jobs announced have come since the passage of the Infrastructure Law in November 2021.
+The new report from EDF and WSP found that more than 80% of the $188 billion in announced investments in EV-related factories over the last nine years and more than 144,000 new jobs announced have come since the passage of the Infrastructure Law in November 2021.

 While job announcements sometimes exceed the number of jobs eventually created, some companies have already surpassed existing hiring projections.
-The SK Battery America’s plants in Georgia exceeded their initial hiring goals of 2,600 employees, two years ahead of schedule, and now aim to add 400 workers over the coming year.
+The SK Battery America’s plants in Georgia exceeded their initial hiring goals of 2,600 employees, two years ahead of schedule, and then added an additional 400 workers.

 In Michigan, Ford, General Motors and LG Energy Solution are planning new and expanded vehicle and battery factories.
 Ford and Honda have announced new plants in Ohio.
 The French manufacturer Forsee Power will also set up shop in Ohio, claiming it is, “building a ‘Buy America’ compliant presence in a very strategic market.”

 Georgia is among the states seeing the biggest numbers of announcements.
-The Hyundai Motor Group is planning a facility that the company anticipates will create 8,100 new jobs.
-And Scout Motors announced plans to build a $2 billion electric truck and SUV factory outside Columbia, South Carolina that will employ 4,000 people.
+There, the Hyundai Motor Group is building a facility that the company anticipates will create 8,500 new jobs.
+And Scout Motors has broken ground on a $2 billion electric truck and SUV factory outside Columbia, South Carolina that will employ 4,000 people.

 Electric vehicle manufacturing is also helping to retain existing jobs.